Dachau (US Army report): Diary of Edgar Kupfer-Koberwitz (Diary of E. K.)

-Ten pages of the Dachau report are devoted to a diary that was partially translated from German into English during the writing the report.
+Ten pages of the Dachau report are devoted to a diary that was partially translated from German into English during the writing of the report.
 These are excerpts from the diary of the Dachau survivor Edgar Kupfer-Koberwitz, which he risked his life to write secretly during his imprisonment in the camp from November 1942 to spring 1945.
 In the diary, Kupfer-Koberwitz recorded his personal experiences and those of his prisoner friends.
 The excerpts from the diary are meant to illustrate and serve as evidence for crimes committed in the Dachau concentration camp.
 The CIC Detachment investigators considered this diary to be "one of the most interesting documents" they had obtained on the Dachau crime complex.
 Because Kupfer-Koberwitz was seen to be at risk of German reprisals, only his initials are given as the author in the Dachau report.
 Kupfer-Koberwitz, who managed to hide the diary until the camp's liberation, published excerpts from it in 1957 under the title "The Powerful and the Helpless".
 His unabridged diary was published in 1997, under the title "Dachau Diaries".